MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 ## Trace a permission

 Use permission tracing to determine why a user's permissions aren't allowing them access to a specific feature or function.
 Learn how a user or an administrator can investigate the inheritance of permissions.
 To trace a permission from the web portal, open the permission or security page for the corresponding level.
-For more information, see [Change individual permissions](change-individual-permissions.md).
+For more information, see [Request an increase in permission levels](request-changes-permissions.md).

 ::: moniker range=" azure-devops"